Creating a Domestic Church in the Catholic Home

 When our homes are cluttered, they become distracting and our main goal here is to create a calm environment; one of peace, one which helps us to focus and recollect on our main purpose in this life – that of serving God.

-The entrance to our home holds a holy water font for our family (aff link to one of my favorites) to bless ourselves whenever we come and go.
+The entrance to our home holds a holy water font for our family (one of my favorites) to bless ourselves whenever we come and go.
 Various images and sacramentals fill our home to remind us of our heavenly friends.

 And contrary to what some might think, Catholics don’t pray to statues.
 They provide reminders of our Creator.
-We honor and worship God alone.
+We worship God alone.

 As an extension of the parish church, our domestic church is filled with celebrating and decorating for the liturgical seasons.
 Advent and the start of the liturgical calendar, the home is decorated as such.